mrismanaziz/Reforestation/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!